Can I Eat Expired Bone Marrow?

 What are the food safety risks?

 Bone marrow poses a risk of foodborne illness primarily due to bacterial contamination.
 Pathogens like Salmonella, E. coli, and Listeria can be present if not handled and cooked properly.
-To prevent illness, ensure thorough cooking to kill any harmful bacteria.
+To reduce the risk of foodborne illness, ensure thorough cooking to kill any harmful bacteria.
 High-risk scenarios include consuming undercooked or contaminated bone marrow, especially for individuals with weakened immune systems.

 What are some pro storage tips?